m-jahn/WeightedTreemaps/README.md

 <img src="vignettes/tm_small.png" width="300px" style="display: block; margin: auto;" />

-The voronoiTreemap() and drawTreemap() functions are separated in order to allow drawing of the same treemap object in different ways.
-Computation of treemaps with thousands of cells can be very time and resource consuming (minutes to hours on desktop computers).
-With the drawTreemap() function, we can not only plot the same treemap in different ways but also combine several treemaps on one page using the 'layout' and 'position' arguments.
+The `voronoiTreemap()` and `drawTreemap()` functions are separated in order to allow drawing of the same treemap object in different ways.
+Computation of treemaps with thousands of cells can be very time and resource consuming (around 5-10 minutes for a 2000-cell treemap on a regular desktop computer).
+With the `drawTreemap()` function, we can not only plot the same treemap in different ways but also combine several treemaps on one page using the `layout` and `position` arguments.

     drawTreemap(tm, title = "treemap 1",
       color_type = "categorical", color_level = 1,